Indian rock is a genre of popular music that incorporates elements of Indian classical music and mainstream rock and is often topically India-centric.

 As a Hindi speaker, I find their Bengali lyrics comprehensible enough to get the gist of their meaning.
 But, even if you don’t, the emotion in their music is very powerful.
 It speaks directly to your soul, if you believe in that sort of thing.

 Indian Ocean is a band formed in New Delhi in 1990.
 They are widely recognised as the pioneers of the fusion rock genre in India.
 It is an experimental genre, fusing raga with rock music, guitars and drums, sometimes using Indian folk songs.
-In 2015, critics and audience alike praised the band for their music in the film Masaan.
+In 2015, critics and audiences alike praised the band for their music in the film Masaan.

 Theirs is the kind feel-good rock-jazz fusion music which will lift your spirits and leave you smiling.
 Of all the bands mentioned here, Indian Ocean’s music composition is perhaps the most Indianized form of rock.